PankajLohaniOfficial/Programming-DSA-Learning/1_Count the Digits of a Number/readme.md

-## Given a natural number n.
+## Problem: Given a natural number n.
 You have to find the number of digits in it and return it.

 ---